Improvements outside Christ the King Primary School

 Share Improvements outside Christ the King Primary School on Facebook Share Improvements outside Christ the King Primary School on Twitter Share Improvements outside Christ the King Primary School on Linkedin Email Improvements outside Christ the King Primary School link

-As part of our commitment to make Islington’s streets greener, healthier, and more welcoming for all, we would like to deliver improvements outside Christ the King, on Tollington Park.
+As part of our commitment to make Islington’s streets greener, healthier, and more welcoming for all, we held a public consultation to deliver improvements outside Christ the King, on Tollington Park in February this year.

-We’re looking to create a more pleasant atmosphere outside the school gate, where road danger is reduced, and where it’s easier for children, parents, and carers to walk, cycle, and wheel to and from school.
+We proposed a number of changes to create a more pleasant atmosphere outside the school gate, where road danger is reduced, and where it’s easier for children, parents, and carers to walk, cycle, and wheel to and from school.
+This included raising the existing signalised crossing, widening the pavement, new cycle parking and seating, greening, and new colourful carriageway artwork.
+We also proposed moving a cycle hangar from Tollington Park to Turle Road.

 • widen the pavement outside the school, moving traffic and emissions further from the gate